port-labs/port-docs/docs/exporters/github-app/exporter/quickstart.md

 In this tutorial, we will export pull requests from GitHub and create matching Port Entities!

-1. Prepare Port `pull-request` Blueprint and `port-app-config.yml`.
+1. Create a `pull-request` Blueprint and `port-app-config.yml` Blueprint.

 To export your GitHub `Pull Requests` Port, you may use the following Port Blueprints definitions, and `port-app-config.yml`: